 Compound Interest Explained: How to Actually Grow Your Wealth

-Compound interest is the closest thing to free money — if you understand it.
-Here's how it works, the formula in plain English, and how to put it to work today.
+Compound interest is the closest thing to free money if you understand it.
+Here's how it works, the formula in plain English, and how to put it to work.

 Muhammad Arbaz Asif

 Albert Einstein supposedly called compound interest the eighth wonder of the world.
-Whether he said it or not, the math is real: money that earns returns, on top of returns it already earned, grows far faster than most people expect.
+Whether he actually said it or not, the math holds up: money that earns returns on top of returns it already earned grows far faster than most people expect.
+The catch is that it feels boring for years before it gets exciting.
+Most people quit during the boring part.

 What is compound interest?